Fortune Cookie Recipe

 Ingredients

-Prepare fortunes first: write short messages on small slips of paper and set aside.
+1. Prepare Fortunes: Write your short, customized messages on small slips of paper ahead of time and set them aside.

-Cook one cookie at a time: pour 1 tablespoon batter onto a lightly greased skillet/griddle over low heat and spread into a 3 1/2-inch circle.
-Cook about 4 minutes until lightly browned; flip and cook 1 minute more.
+4. Cook Individually: Cook one cookie at a time.
+Pour 1 tablespoon of batter onto a lightly greased skillet or griddle over low heat, spreading it into a thin 3½-inch circle.
+Cook for about 4 minutes until lightly browned, then flip and cook for 1 additional minute.

 Why do I have to work so fast?